Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Primordial black holes

 \subsection{PBH formation}

-After treating the power spectrum on large and small scales for board and sharp case, we can also compare them with the amplitude of the curvature power spectrum required for PBH formation.
-The fraction of PBHs at formation time can be estimated in a model-independent way \cite{Carr:2009jm}
+After treating the power spectrum on large and small scales for the broad and sharp case, we can also compare them with the amplitude of the curvature power spectrum required for PBH formation.
+The fraction of PBHs at the formation time can be estimated in a model-independent way \cite{Carr:2009jm}

-where $\gamma$ can be calculated analytically as $\gamma=0.2$ \cite{Carr:1975qj}, $g_{*,f}$ is the effective number of relativistic degrees of freedom at formation time, $M_{\text{PBH}}$ is the mass of PBHs at formation time and $f_{\text{PBH}}\equiv\Omega_{\text{PBH}}/\Omega_{\text{DM}}$ is the present-day fraction of PBH density.
+where $\gamma$ can be calculated analytically as $\gamma=0.2$ \cite{Carr:1975qj}, $g_{*,f}$ is the effective number of relativistic degrees of freedom at formation time, $M_{\text{PBH}}$ is the mass of PBHs at formation time, and $f_{\text{PBH}}\equiv\Omega_{\text{PBH}}/\Omega_{\text{DM}}$ is the present-day fraction of PBH density.

-On the other hand, the $\beta$ can be related to initial conditions of matter power spectrum through collapse theory of Newtonian gravity.
-The well-used model is the Press-Schechter one \cite{Press:1973iz}.
-After assuming the Gaussian distribution of overdensity and simply taking the critical density contrast as the threshold $\delta_c=0.4$ \cite{Harada:2013epa}, the $\beta$ can be obtained to
+On the other hand, the $\beta$ can be related to the initial conditions of the matter power spectrum through the collapse theory of Newtonian gravity.
+Acommonly used model is the Press-Schechter one \cite{Press:1973iz}.
+After assuming a Gaussian distribution of overdensity and taking the critical density contrast as the threshold $\delta_c=0.4$ \cite{Harada:2013epa}, $\beta$ can be obtained as

 where $\sigma^2\ll\delta_c^2$ is the variance of the distribution.
-Smaller $\sigma$ implies less contrast exceeding the critical value, resulting in less $\beta_{\text{PBH}}$.
-The variance can be calculated from primordial power spectrum as \cite{Young:2014ana}
+A smaller $\sigma$ implies fewer contrasts exceeding the critical value, resulting in a smaller $\beta_{\text{PBH}}$.
+The variance can be calculated from the primordial power spectrum as \cite{Young:2014ana}